Friday, 11 August 2023

 I managed to capture this nun at work creating lace

-It was affected by 'day light saving' .
+It was affected by 'daylight saving' .
 They forgot to tell the sun

-Everywhere was steps!
+Everywhere there were steps!

 Typical Venetian house front - doorway and window beside it.
 Like a storefront